 As all activities of the NoE, the prioritization activity also was designed to overcome the fragmentation in hydrogen safety research, integrate different expert views and to coordinate related work on an international level.
 In 2008, close to the end of the NoE, the PIRT was updated.

 In 2010 after the NoE phase the EC JRC in Petten took over initiative and organized a research priorities workshop.
 However, this workshop focused on the CFD modeling and development.
 The HySafe partners realized the value and organized the first workshop with an extended scope on more broad-reaching general hydrogen safety knowledge in 2012 in Berlin.
 Results have been published at the International Conference on Hydrogen Safety ICHS2013 in Brussels.
 The status was updated by the subsequent workshops, 2014 supported by the US DoE in Washington DC and 2016 supported by the JRC in Petten, The Netherlands.

-The next issue of the workshop will be organised this year on 19-20 September at the premises of HSL, Buxton UK.
-If you want to contribute to this workshop, leave a reply/comment on this page.
+The following issue of the workshop was organised this year on September 2018 at the premises of HSL, Buxton UK.

 Workshop focused on the CFD modeling and development.